ALL POSTS

 Quality control in the coffee industry is essential.

-Cup-tasting method is considered the best way to evaluate quality since its results cannot be affected by outside interference.
-If done by protocol, the cupping is ideal for a trained and calibrated panel of tasters to score the coffee.
+Cup-tasting procedure is considered the best way to evaluate quality since its results cannot be affected by outside interference.
+When done by protocol, the cupping is ideal for a trained and calibrated panel of tasters to score the coffee.

 Both business and consumer can choose to use a cup-tasting session in order to make decisions on whether what coffee to buy, what roasting profile to use and which brewing method to pick.